Turkey women's national rugby sevens team

-The Turkey national women's rugby union team represents Turkey at rugby union – however it has yet to play any recognised international matches.
+The Turkey women's national rugby sevens team represents Turkey at rugby sevens – however it has yet to play any recognised international matches.
 Rugby union in Turkey is administered by the Turkish Rugby Federation.
-At present, the Federation is not a member of the IRB and so, currently, any internationals it may play are unlikely to be widely recognised. Şahin Kömürcü is the president of the Turkish Rugby Federation.
+At present, the Federation is not a member of World Rugby and so, currently, any internationals it may play are unlikely to be widely recognised. Şahin Kömürcü is the president of the Turkish Rugby Federation.